TikhonJelvis/RL-book/book/chapter1/chapter1.md

     return six_sided() + six_sided()
 ```

 This works, but it's pretty limited.
 We can't do anything except get one outcome at a time.
-More importantly, this only captures a slice of how we *think* about Probability: there's *randomness* but we never even mentioned probability distributions (refered to as simply *distribution*s for the rest of this chapter).
+More importantly, this only captures a slice of how we *think* about Probability: there's *randomness* but we never even mentioned probability distributions (referred to as simply *distribution*s for the rest of this chapter).
 We have outcomes and we have a function we can call repeatedly, but there's no way to tell that function apart from a function that has nothing to do with Probability but just happens to return an integer.

 How can we write code to get the expected value of a distribution?
 If we have a parametric distribution (eg: a distribution like Poisson or Gaussian, characterized by parameters), can we get the parameters out if we need them?